Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 LLM-as-a-Judge is a new type of metric that uses LLMs to score the quality of model outputs, providing a more human-like evaluation for complex language tasks while being more scalable and cost-effective than human evaluation.

-MLflow supports several builtin LLM-as-a-judge metrics, as well as allowing you to create your own LLM-as-a-judge metrics with custom configurations and prompts.
+QCFlow supports several builtin LLM-as-a-judge metrics, as well as allowing you to create your own LLM-as-a-judge metrics with custom configurations and prompts.

 Built-in LLM-as-a-Judge metrics
 *******************************

-To use built-in LLM-as-a-Judge metrics in MLflow, pass the list of metrics definitions to the ``extra_metrics`` argument in the :py:func:`mlflow.evaluate()` function.
+To use built-in LLM-as-a-Judge metrics in QCFlow, pass the list of metrics definitions to the ``extra_metrics`` argument in the :py:func:`qcflow.evaluate()` function.

 The following example uses the built-in answer correctness metric for evaluation, in addition to the latency metric (heuristic):

 .. code-block:: python

-    from mlflow.metrics import latency
+    from qcflow.metrics import latency
-    from mlflow.metrics.genai import answer_correctness
+    from qcflow.metrics.genai import answer_correctness

-    results = mlflow.evaluate(
+    results = qcflow.evaluate(
         eval_data,
         targets="ground_truth",
         extra_metrics=[